Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Wuqi Fishing Harbor

 Wuqi Fishing Harbor (梧棲漁港) in Wuqi District is Taichung City’s main fishing harbor, thus it is also called Taichung Harbor (台中港).
-It is the country’s largest port after Kaohsiung Port, but larger than Keelung Port.
+It is one of the country’s largest ports, up there with Kaohsiung Port and Keelung Port.
 To get there, it is a 10-minute drive or 20-minute bicycle ride from Gaomei Wetlands.

 Wuqi Harbor features several large buildings aimed at visitors.
 This includes a regular market area with food stalls (including non-seafood items), a dried seafoods hall, a wet market with fresh fish and seafood for sale, and several air conditioned seafood restaurants.